ConnorTJolley/WebAnnoyanceBlocker/README.md

 - In your chrome browser, navigate to chrome://extensions
 - Ensure `Developer Mode` is set to True.
 - Click `Load unpacked`
-- Select the **Un-zipped** directory for the AutoDeclineCookies extension
+- Select the **Un-zipped** directory for the WebAnnoyanceBlocker extension